Expand description

 Set the maximum coarse step size during closed-loop frequency tuning

-See the documentation of coarse_max_step
+See the documentation of coarse_max_step for more details.

 sourcepub fn coarse_max_step(self, coarse_max_step: u8) -> Self